acabrera94/academic-website-v1.0/content/authors/admin/_index.md

 title: Álvaro Cabrera
 ---

 Hi, my name is **Álvaro Cabrera**, an incoming **Master's in Latin American, Caribbean, and Iberian Studies** student at the **University of Wisconsin-Madison**.
+My research interests are broadly connected by **Political Sociology, Social Change, and Social movements**, particularly their interactions with **capitalism**.

 For entertaining purposes, I'm learning how to code a website.
 In the meantime, you'll probably see either my dog, Hugo, or my girlfriend's, Romeo, at the website.
 {style="text-align: justify;"}